by Edward Ridenour

 –

 8- Jude said in verse 7 that the inhabitants of Sodom and Gomorrah were committing fornication.
 Is this what God destroyed them for, having sex before marriage in a betrothed state?
-And the women were totally responsible for this?
+And the women were totally responsible for this destruction?
 Here again, it appears as in #7, fornication does not mean sex before marriage, but rather any and all sexually defiling encounters.

 –